ConciseSaucer/CyberSecPortfolio/index.md

 # TryHackMe

-These are the learning paths I have completed on [Link to another page](tryhackme.com).
+These are the learning paths I have completed on [TryHackMe](tryhackme.com).

 *   SOC Level 1 - 14%
 *   This is an unordered list following a header.